 - Select Create.

 Managing Breakout Room Sessions

 Before the class session, think about group formation.
 How do you want to organize the students into groups?
-Either create group lists to share with students prior to class or organize groups randomly.
+Create group lists to share with students before class or organize groups randomly.

-- Select the Breakout room button.
-If the button is not visible, be sure you have entered the Zoom space through your Zoom portal (i.e. do not enter the session via the same link and passcode given to students).
+- Select the Breakout Room button.
+If the button is not visible, be sure you have entered the Zoom space through your Zoom portal.
+Do not enter the session via the same link and passcode given to students.

 - Enter the preferred number of breakout rooms.

 - Select one of the following breakout room options: